 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95 per cent.
-The college is committed to achieving this target however delays in payments being made have been incurred during the COVID-19 pandemic.
+The college is committed to achieving this target however 78% of invoices were paid within this target in 2021/22.
 The College incurred no interest charges in respect of late payment for this period.